ppy/osu-wiki/wiki/Getting_Started_Contributing_to_Wiki/en.md

 ![Fork Snapshot](5.JPG "Fork Snapshot")

 Congratulations!
 You have made a copy of the osu!wiki repository!
-You can now proceed to making changes.
+You can now proceed to make changes.
 ## Making Changes

 ### Through GitHub's Web Editor